-- Preheat oven to 350 degrees F (176 C) and either line an 8x8-inch inch baking dish with parchment paper, or grease a standard pie dish.
+- Preheat oven to 350 degrees F (176 C) and either line an 8×8-inch baking dish with parchment paper, or grease a standard pie dish.
 Set aside.

 - Add oats, almonds, sea salt (optional), and sugar to a high speed blender and mix/pulse on high until a fine meal is achieved.

-- Remove lid and add melted coconut oil, starting with 1/4 cup (60 ml) and adding more if it's too dry.
+- Remove lid and add melted coconut oil (1/4 cup as original recipe is written // adjust if altering batch size), adding more if it’s too dry.
 Pulse/mix on low until a loose dough is formed, scraping down sides as needed.
 You should be able to squeeze the mixture between two fingers and form a dough instead of it crumbling.
 If too dry, add a bit more melted coconut oil.

 - Transfer mixture to pie pan or baking dish and spread evenly to distribute.
 Then place parchment paper on top and use a flat-bottomed object, such as a drinking glass, to press down firmly until it’s evenly distributed and well packed on the bottom and up the sides.

 - Bake for 15 minutes, then increase heat to 375 F (190 C) and bake for 5-10 minutes more, or until the edges are golden brown and there is some browning on the surface.
 Remove from oven and set aside to cool.

 - In the meantime, prepare pudding by adding cornstarch, sugar, and salt (optional) to a small saucepan and whisk in almond milk to avoid clumps (see photo).